tjson/tjson-spec/draft-tjson-spec.md

 * Scalars: lower-case tag names (e.g. "t")
 * Non-scalars: capitalized tag names (e.g. "A")

+Non-scalars are parameterized by an inner tag contained in '<' '>' characters, similar to the syntax used for generics in many programming languages.
+Omitting the inner tag (e.g. "A<>") is allowed in cases where the corresponding non-scalar value is empty.

 The "object-tag" nonterminal has a special place in the grammar: as the sole carrier of type information objects are the only nonterminal